NoNotNotes/Mneme/Garden/038a-has-head.md

 >[!TIP] Lifespan Considerations
 >1. **Infants and Children**:
 >		- Push the tip of the nose gently upward with the thumb and shine a light into the nares.
 >		- Ethmoid and maxillary sinuses are present at birth; frontal sinuses begin to develop by 1 to 2 years of age; and sphenoid sinuses develop later in childhood.
 Infants and young children have fewer sinus problems than older children and adolescents.
 >		- Ethmoid sinuses continue to develop until age 12.
 >		- Cough and runny nose are the most common signs of sinusitis in preadolescent children.
 Adolescents with sinusitis may have headaches, facial tenderness, and swelling.
 >2. **Older Adults**: sense of smell becomes markedly diminished due to decreased number of and atrophy of olfactory nerve fibers.
 >		- Nosebleeds may occur due to hypertensive disease or other arterial vessel changes.

 ___

 # Mouth and Oropharynx
 The mouth and oropharynx are composed of a number of structures.
 Assessment is mainly done with inspection.
 1. **Dental Caries**
-2. **Periodontal Disease** (Pyorrhea) is characterized by **gingivitis**-- red, swollen gingiva, bleeding, receding gum lines, and the formation of pockets between the teeth and gums.
+2. **Periodontal Disease** (Pyorrhea) is characterized by **gingivitis**—red, swollen gingiva, bleeding, receding gum lines, and the formation of pockets between the teeth and gums.
 3. **Plaque**: invisible soft film that adheres to the enamel surface of teeth; it consists of bacterial, molecules of saliva, and remnants of epithelial cells and leukocytes.
 4. **Tartar** (dental calculus): if plaque is left unchecked, tartar forms.
 It is a visible, hard deposit of plaque and dead bacterial that forms at the gum lines.
 5. **Glossitis**: inflammation of the tongue.